Levintsky/ML-tutorial/Algorithms/Dynamical-Systems.md

 		- Three computation drawbacks: (1) evaluate tr(J); (2) power of J; (3) Taylor has infinite terms;
 		- For (1), (2), the approximate trick;
 		- For (3), truncated at n steps;
-	- **Residual-Flow**: Ricky T. Q. Chen, Jens Behrmann, David Duvenaud, Jörn-Henrik Jacobsen.
+	- **Residual-Flow**: R Chen, J Behrmann, D Duvenaud, J Jacobsen.
 Residual Flows for Invertible Generative Modeling.
 NIPS'19
 		- Main insight: improves on RealNVP to allow **free-form** and get unbiased Log Density Estimation for MLE with **Russian roulette** vJv to estimate trace(J); similar to FFJORD;
 		- Flip a coin (Bernoulli) to decide when to stop; Improve on **i-ResNet**;
 		- https://github.com/rtqichen/residual-flows